top of page

 Registration

-For ECDA-registered preschool teachers and educarers
+For ECDA-registered educators and educarers

 Course Name | Learning Through Play: Building Competence and Skills of New Early Childhood Educators in Facilitating Play